Individual Shared Responsibility Provision – Reporting and Calculating the Payment

 - Your family’s flat dollar amount, which is $95 per adult and $47.50 per child, limited to a family maximum of $285,

-- But capped at the cost of the national average premium for a bronze level health plan available through the Marketplace in 2014.
+- Your payment amount is capped at the cost of the national average premium for a bronze level health plan available through the Marketplace in 2014.
 For 2014, the annual national average premium for a bronze level health plan available through the Marketplace is $2,448 per individual ($204 per month per individual), but $12,240 for a family with five or more members ($1,020 per month for a family with five or more members).
-See Rev. Proc.
-2014-46.

 Calculating your payment requires you to know your household income and your tax return filing threshold.